-- Social Media Monitoring – Not Just For Big Brands
+- Social Media Monitoring – Not Just For Global Businesses

-WordPress is not only a powerful, flexible and easy to manage CMS platform used by millions of businesses worldwide, WordPress also integrates fully with many social media applications, making it an ideal platform for growing your online presence in the social realm.
+WordPress is not just a powerful, flexible and easy to use CMS platform used by millions of businesses worldwide, WordPress also integrates fully with many social media applications, allowing you to easily grow your online presence in the social realm.

-Let’s take a look at some of the reasons why WordPress makes an ideal platform to market your business on social media.
+Let’s take a look at some of the reasons why WordPress is an ideal platform for marketing your business on social media.

-Promote Your Products And Services To An Audience Of Buyers On Your Social Media Networks With WordPress
+Promote Your Products And Services To The Right Audience On Your Social Media Networks With WordPress

-WordPress includes built-in social features, like commenting and discussions.
+WordPress comes with built-in social features, like commenting and discussions.
 A range of WordPress plugins can add additional social features to your site that let you reach a wider audience on social networks like Facebook, Twitter, LinkedIn, YouTube and many others.

-For example, there are plugins that can add social sharing buttons, forums, add images from Instagram, Twitter feeds, Facebook feeds, testimonials, surveys, polls … even optimize your content for various social networkign sites.
+For example, there are plugins that can add social sharing buttons, forums, add images from Instagram, Twitter feeds, Facebook feeds, testimonials, surveys, polls … even optimize your article titles and descriptions for social networkign sites.

-The WordPress content management system (CMS) is not only great for social media as a content publishing tool, it can also be transformed into a full-featured social networking, using WordPress plugins like BuddyPress, WPSymposium, and others.
+WordPress is not only ideal for social media as a content publishing and marketing tool, it can also be transformed into a full-featured social network site, using plugins like BuddyPress, WPSymposium, and others.

-(Run your own social network with BuddyPress WordPress plugin)
+(Set up your own social networking site with BuddyPress WordPress plugin)

-BuddyPress lets you add a suite of social networking components to your website, such as:
+BuddyPress is a free plugin for WordPress that lets you add a suite of social networking components to your website, such as: